raphaelcohn/reproducible-macports/README.md

 From now on, whenever the file `reproducible-macports.conf/PortList` changes, ports will be added or removed as necessary; if a port changes version, it will be upgraded.
 Additionally, when ports are no longer in the `PortList`, their files in `reproducible-macports.conf/distfiles` and `reproducible-macports.conf/software` will be removed.

-### Changing which ports require root permissions to install
+### Changing which ports require root permissions

-A hard-coded list of ports requiring root permissions to install them is kept in `reproducible-macports.conf/ports-requiring-root-to-install`.
+A hard-coded list of ports requiring root permissions to install or clean them is kept in `reproducible-macports.conf/ports-requiring-root`.
 It is only used by `reproducible-port-list` currently.
-By default, this file is a symlink; if you need to change it, break the symlink and copy the file's contents to `reproducible-macports.conf/ports-requiring-root-to-install` and then edit them; it consists of a line-delimited list of ports (one port per line).
+By default, this file is a symlink; if you need to change it, break the symlink and copy the file's contents to `reproducible-macports.conf/ports-requiring-root` and then edit them; it consists of a line-delimited list of ports (one port per line).
 Comments beginning `#` and blank lines are permitted, but not whitespace.

 ## Caveats